-The maximum period of absence is four semesters total (fall/spring), after which students must continue with a full program of study (a minimum of 6 units per semester), or withdraw from the Doctoral Program.
+The maximum period of absence is four semesters total (fall/spring), after which students must continue with a full program of study, or withdraw from the Doctoral Program.
 After withdrawing, any continued study at the Annenberg School requires students to reapply to the Graduate School.